Chirality transitions in a system of active flat spinners: Chirality transitions

 Let us analyze in more detail the chirality transitions in Figure~\ref{fig:phase_map}.
-As we can see in panel \textbf{(a)}, the spatial averages of counter spin wise vorticity $\overline{\omega_+}=\langle\omega\,\Theta(\omega)\rangle_r$ and spin wise vorticity $\overline{\omega_-}=\langle\omega\,\Theta(-\omega)\rangle_r$ (here, $\Theta(x)=1$ for $x>0$ and $\Theta(x)=0$ for $x<0$) present inverse behaviors; i.e., negative vorticity monotonically decreases with $T_t$ whereas positive vorticity increases monotonically.
-Due to this, $\overline{\omega_+}$ and $\overline{\omega_-}$ eventually cross at a given value of $T_t$, that we identify as the critical point, and is slightly different for each density (see Figure~\ref{fig:flow_vort}\textbf{a} inset).
+As we can see in panel (a), the spatial averages of counter spin wise vorticity $\overline{\omega_+}=\langle\omega\,\Theta(\omega)\rangle_r$ and spin wise vorticity $\overline{\omega_-}=\langle\omega\,\Theta(-\omega)\rangle_r$ (here, $\Theta(x)=1$ for $x>0$ and $\Theta(x)=0$ for $x<0$) present inverse behaviors; i.e., spin wise vorticity monotonically decreases with $\overline{T_t}$ whereas counter spin wise vorticity increases monotonically.
+Due to this, $\overline{\omega_+}$ and $\overline{\omega_-}$ eventually cross at a given value of $\overline{T_t}$, that we identify as the critical point, and is slightly different for each density (see Figure~\ref{fig:phase_map}~(a) inset).
 These values (denoted as $T_c$) are shown in the inset.
-Below $T_c$, spin wise vorticity predominates (in our case, $\overline{\omega_-}$).
-Above $T_c$, counter spin wise vorticity (here, $\omega_+$).
-Partial vorticities have been reduced in Figure~\ref{fig:phase_map}\textbf{a} with $\overline\omega\equiv \overline{\omega_+} + |\overline{\omega_-}|$ and, as we can see, in this scaled representation the curves for different densities all collapse if $T_t<T_c$ but split for $T_t>T_c$, suggesting that a new mechanism begins to govern the chirality behavior and that this mechanism is related to emergent boundary currents\cite{TYRGL05}.
-In effect, particle-wall collisions frequency depends on the system density, which could account for this divergence as we increase temperature.
+Partial vorticities have been reduced in Figure~\ref{fig:phase_map}~(a) with $\overline{\omega_+} + |\overline{\omega_-}|$ and, as we can see, in this scaled representation the curves for different densities all collapse if $T_t<T_c$ but split for $T_t>T_c$, suggesting again that a different mechanism begins to govern the chirality behavior and that this mechanism is related to emergent boundary currents \cite{TYRGL05}.
+In effect, particle-wall collision frequency depends on the system density, which could account for this divergence.

-The $\mathbb{C+}\rightarrow\mathbb{C-}$ transition clearly has a continuous nature (no abrupt transition from spin wise to counter spin wise vorticity is observed), because as we can see is mediated by a distinct and continuously changing $\mathbb{C}\pm$ phase, with several (instead of one) vortexes of both signs (Figure~\ref{fig:flow_vort}\textbf{b}, see also Movie 2 in the supplementary material file \cite{suppl}).
-Nevertheless, in the $\mathbb{C\pm}$ phase one of the signs predominates, except for the critical point (where, we still can see there are multiple vortexes).
-The transitions are graphically described in Figure~\ref{fig:phase_map} \textbf{(b)}, which depicts the global vorticity $\bar\omega=\bar{\omega}_++\bar{\omega}_-$ in the $(\phi, T_t)$ parameter space.
+The $\mathbb{C+}\rightarrow\mathbb{C-}$ transition clearly has a continuous nature (no abrupt transition from spin wise to counter spin wise vorticity is observed), because as we can see is mediated by a distinct and continuously changing $\mathbb{C}\pm$ phase, with several (instead of one) vortexes of both signs (Figure~\ref{fig:flow_vort}~(b), see also Movie 2 \cite{suppl}).
+Nevertheless, one of the signs predominates in the $\mathbb{C\pm}$, except at the critical point.
+Yet, identification of the $\mathbb{C}\pm$ chirality is unambiguous as the count of vortexes in the system is higher than one.
+The transitions are graphically described in Figure~\ref{fig:phase_map} (b), which depicts the global vorticity $\overline\omega=\overline{\omega}_++\overline{\omega}_-$ in the $(\phi, T_t)$ parameter space.